Flavour structure of the nucleon electromagnetic form factors and transverse charge densities in the chiral quark-soliton model: Sachs form factors

 In order to decompose the proton EMFFs into the flavour ones, we need to compute the singlet vector form factors of the proton.
 Then, we are able to express the flavour-decomposed EMFFs of the proton in terms of the singlet, triplet, and octet FFs of the proton:

 where we have suppressed the corresponding quark charge.
 The normalisations at $Q^2=0$ for the proton obey $G_E^u (0)=2$, $G_E^d (0)=1$ and $G_E^s (0)=0$.
-The flavour-decomposed magnetic moments are listed in Table~\ref{tab:1} in unit of the nuclear magneton.
+The flavour-decomposed magnetic moments are listed in Table~\ref{tab:1} in unit of the model nuclear magneton, {\em i.e.} defined with the model nucleon mass.

 The Sachs FFs for the different quark flavours are presented in Fig.~\ref{fig:2}, which are normalised by the dipole parameterization defined as

 in comparison with the phenomenological data taken from Refs.~\cite{Qattan:2012zf, Qattan:2012zf:Supplemental}, whose normalisations at $Q^2=0$ are given as $G_M^u=3.67\,\mu_N$ and $G_M^d=-1.03\,\mu_N$.
 The up and down electric FFs are more or less well reproduced.
 On the other hand, the up magnetic FF deviates from the data, as the $Q^2$ increases.
 While the $Q^2$ dependence of the down magnetic FF shows similar tendency to the data but the results seem a bit overestimated.
 Since there are no corresponding experimental data yet for the strange EMFFs, the lower panel of Fig.~\ref{fig:2} shows the predictions of the present model for the strange EMFFs.